It is given too much importance to the fear of failure.

 But this is not bad at all.
 Like this people notice what I did or what I said.
 Some people like it.
 Others hate it.

-A bad review does not spoil my day because I realized what an honor it is to receive critique, whatever it is.
+A bad review does not spoil my day because I realized what an honor it is to receive a critique, whatever it is.
 It means I've frustrated the expectations of someone.
 This means, in reality, I did something that was worth comment.

 The lesson is simple: the attitudes, products and ideas that are spoken are the ones that are worth being discussed.